DMJoh/Mediqux/README.md

 - **NonCommercial** — You may not use the material for commercial purposes
 - **ShareAlike** — If you remix or transform, you must distribute under the same license

-**Perfect for:** Hospitals, clinics, research institutions, educational use, personal medical record keeping.
+**Perfect for:** Personal medical record keeping, family health tracking, small clinics, private practices, independent healthcare providers, educational use.

 **Not for:** Commercial software companies, SaaS providers, or selling as a product.